Lucaslhm/Congregational-Data-Analysis/static/report.md

     - ListeningCircleParse.py: Parses the CSV data into network structure.
     - ListeningCircleVisualizer.py: Generates the network visualization.
     - WebCompile.py: Integrates visualizations into a web interface.
+    - gunicornLaunch.py: Loads the web interface using gunicorn with no argparse

 - .gitignore: Lists files and directories ignored by git.
 - LICENSE: GNU General Public License v3.0